jmMeessen/the-captains-shack-ansible/README.md

 Refer to the [HOWTO](HOWTO.adoc) to figure out how to bootstrap the server.
 The `bootstrap.yml` is the entry point of the Ansible provisioning system.

+Refer to the [re-initialize the captain's shack](init_the-captains-shack.md) for a quick checklist rebuild the system from the default kimsufi server.

 To see the work still ahead, have a look to the [TODO](TODO.md) file.